medizininformatik-initiative/mii-dsf-processes/mii-dsf-processes-docker-test-setup/README-Report-Process.md

-# Testing using Docker Setup
+# Report Process: Testing using Docker Setup

 Build the project from the root directory of this repository by executing the following command.